You must accept your admission offer and make your enrollment deposit before you can register for classes.

 When speaking with your academic advisor, you will need to be prepared to discuss your academic plan.

 - If you are a new Bradley transfer student and currently taking or plan on taking classes before your first term at Bradley begins, make sure to tell your advisor.
 If a class you are taking before starting at Bradley satisfies a prerequisite to a class you planned on taking at Bradley, you may need a prerequisite override.

 - If you plan to be full time, you will need at least 12 credit hours.
 You may transfer up to 66 credit hours from a two-year institution, but you need 120 to graduate from Bradley.
 Think about your preferred graduation timeline, and plan accordingly.

 You are just about ready to register for classes.
 You can do a few final checks to ensure it goes smoothly:

-- Do a prerequisite check to make sure you will be able to register for each class.
-You can determine this by logging into your Webster account with your BUnetID and Password and clicking onto the "Check Prerequisites" tab, enter the term you are attempting to register for if it does not already appear (23SP for example) and enter each of the courses one by one to see if you will need a prerequisite override.
-If needed, please contact your academic advisor again and ask him/her to see if their department can provide this.
-If the course you are attempting to take and need a prerequisite override for is outside of your major department, you can also ask your academic advisor to contact the appropriate faculty or staff member so they may provide you with a prerequisite override for that course.
+- When registering for a class, if you receive an error message saying you need a prerequisite override needed, please contact your academic advisor again and ask him/her to see if their department can provide this.
+If the course you are attempting to take is outside of your major department, you can ask your academic advisor to contact the appropriate faculty or staff member so they may provide you with a prerequisite override for that course.

 If you still have questions about advising or registration, are having a difficult time contacting your advisor, are considering changing your major or minor, or have any other registration-related questions, please contact David Trillizio.